North Shore (Sydney): Events and celebrations

 The North Shore holds a number of festivals/events throughout the year, including: Tartan Day at Lane Cove, the Guringgai Festival honouring northern Sydney's Aboriginal people, the Moocooboola Festival at Hunters Hill, the Mosman Festival, Lane Cove's Cammeraygal Festival, and Chinese New Year at Chatswood.
 Mosman, North Sydney, Willoughby also hold an annual art prize.
 All local government areas in the region and around the country celebrate Australia Day, which is on 26 January.

 The Willoughby Spring Festival is held throughout the Willoughby local government area, in September each year.
 The festival lasts for a month and features over 40 events including live music/entertainment, exhibitions, cultural celebrations, business events and many more community activities.
 The highlight is the annual Willoughby Street Fair where the Chatswood CBD is taken over by market stalls, performers, dancers and musicians.
 The StreetFair features the Willoughby Street Parade which included over 1,000 participants in 2007.

 Media

 The local newspapers are the Sydney Observer, Hornsby and Upper North Shore Advocate, The North Shore Times, The Mosman Daily, Northern District Times and the North Shores' local lifestyle publication Northside.

+Sport

+The North Shore is represented by Rugby League club, the North Sydney Bears, officially the North Sydney District Rugby League Football Club.
+The Bears are the only team in the Sydney Metropolitan Area without NRL representation to have a Junior Rugby League District.
+There have been on going efforts to return the Bears to the top flight, either as the Central Coast Bears, in Perth, or as simply “Bears”.
+In Rugby union, the area is represented in the Shute Shield by the Northern Suburbs Rugby Club, and the Gordon Rugby Football Club.
+In the NSW Premier Cricket, the North Shore is represented by the Gordon District Cricket Club who play home games at Chatswood Oval, the Mosman Cricket Club who play home games at Allan Border Oval in Mosman, the Northern District Cricket Club who play home games at Mark Taylor Oval in Waitara, and UTS North Sydney Cricket Club who play home games at North Sydney Oval.

+Politics

+Throughout history and on all three levels of politics (federal, state and local), the North Shore has been a stronghold for the Liberal Party, the main centre-right, liberal conservative party in Australia.
+However, in recent years, teal independents (centrist or centre-left independents who are economically liberal, but environmentally and socially progressive, most of whom are women, whose campaigns are mostly funded by Climate 200, an organisation founded and headed by businessman Simon Holmes à Court that advocates for climate action) have won gained support in the area.
+However, on the state level, the Liberal Party has managed to hold off challenges from teal candidates.
+Similar trends are present in Sydney's Eastern Suburbs and on the Northern Beaches, as well as in some parts of Melbourne.